HaoYifanyo/Activiti_demo/README.md

 In this project, I created some useful wrapper [methods](#Methods) to make it easier for other modules to operate the processes.
 The code has been used in large real software projects.
 I removed the parts of them that were associated with business code and improved them.

+## Usage
+Usually, the module can be run as a separate service.
+For example, you can use Spring Cloud and have other modules call methods in this module via HTTP requests.
+However, it is possible to use it without complex architecture.
+You can include the code directly in the project.
+The calls within the service will be easier and faster.
 ## Methods
 ### open

 ## TaskListener